Department of Alto Adige: Reuse of name

 The name Alto Adige had no historical antecedent about the region it denoted, but merely described the geographic area of the upper reaches of the Adige river.
 This was something that was commonly done during the Napoleonic period when naming departments, ignoring any historical names or connotations but using geographical references.
 The name was dropped after the end of the Napoleonic period, but was used by the Italian irredentists in the mid 1800s.

 The term "Alto Adige" was later used as the Italian name of the province of Bolzano by the fascist Ettore Tolomei in his Italianization campaign.
 He used the words "Alto Adige" as a historical connection to the Napoleon's geopolitical transformation of the Italian peninsula.
-In 1918 what was used to be officially called "southern Tyrol" or "cisalpine Tyrol" was united after the end of World War I to Italy; the term "Alto Adige" was applied and made official by the fascist regime in 1923.
+In 1918 what was used to be officially called "southern Tyrol" or "cisalpine Tyrol" was united after the end of World War I to Italy; the term "Alto Adige" was applied and made official by the Kingdom of Italy in 1920.